Life in the Sanctuary Region

 story about life in the Monarch Sanctuary Region.

-1) Pull up just the Spanish version of the story and share it as a class.
+1. Show students the photo gallery, then pull up just the Spanish text of the story and share it as a class.

 at each picture.